 Generally a steeplechase is a 3000-metre race that involves jumping over barriers sometimes up to five per lap!
 But our event is a fun flat run with a only four jumps that you can jump or run around.

 "More people go round the gates than run over them, but the jumps make this a true cross-country event."

 The Kennett Cup race was established to test stamina and endurance.
-It is one of the few original cross-country events in Canterbury with optional jumps although many do choose to run around the side of the gates
+It is one of the few cross-country events in Canterbury with optional jumps although many do choose to run around the side of the gates

 Christchurch Avon Athletics Club

-One steeple at end of first lap, then two steeples per lap.
+Slightly undulating ground with one steeple at end of first lap, then two steeples per lap.

 Laps are made up of the main 2km lap with a 1km cut-off lap to make the odd distance laps such as those on the 3km and 5km courses.